 ECF Welcomes Three New Directors

-October 30, 2019, New York, NY - The Board of Directors of the Episcopal Church Foundation (ECF) recently elected three new board members: Reynolds Cafferata from Los Angeles, California, Cynthia Cannon McWhirter from San Antonio, Texas and Susan Bell Trickett from Denver, Colorado.
+October 19, 2020, New York, NY - The Board of Directors of the Episcopal Church Foundation (ECF) recently elected three new board members: Karla Fernandez Parker from Austin, Texas, Annette Buchanan from Neptune, New Jersey and Andrea McKellar from John’s Island, South Carolina.

-ECF’s Board of Directors will convene in New York on November 7-9, 2019, where they will focus on the strategic direction of the organization and ECF’s missional and partnership opportunities throughout the Church.
+ECF’s Board of Directors will convene virtually on November 5-7, 2020, where they will focus on the strategic direction of the organization in this challenging yet promising new landscape, and ECF’s role in transforming ministry for the Church of the future.